jameslawlor/Dublin-Bikes-Analysis/README.md

 ## Installation

 Simply fork/clone the repo, data scraping is in the /data/ folder and analysis programs are in /analysis/.
+Requires the following python packages (most can be installed via 'pip'): pandas, json, pywapi (a weather API) and sqlite3.

 ## Usage